fooplugins/foogallery-client-side/src/core/README.md

 - `loaded-fly` *
 - `loaded-flip` *

-* Internet Explorer does not support the `preserve-3d` value for `transform-style` CSS property which will result in the effects looking odd.
+&#42; Internet Explorer does not support the `preserve-3d` value for `transform-style` CSS property which will result in the effects looking odd.

+## Loading Icons

+The FooGallery Core CSS & JS provides some built in loading icons that can be used by simply applying the below listed classes to the `foogallery-container`.

+- `loading-icon-none`
+- `loading-icon-default`